 I'm worried about _______.
 What should I do?

 If you find yourself in crisis situation with an individual, it can be helpful to understand the basics of crisis intervention theory.
-Remember, if possible, call 801-691-LIFE to speak with a trained crisis interventionist.

 Make sure the person is safe.
 Don't be afraid to ask if they are feeling suicidal--asking a suicidal individual if they have been thinking about suicide is not going to "give them the idea."

-- Establish rapport.
+Establish rapport.
 Make sure they know you care about them, that you respect them, and that you will not judge them.
 Help them understand there is help for the problems they are experiencing.

-- Define the problem.
+Define the problem.
 Focus on the here and now, and help them identify the event that brought them to this moment.
 This is called the "precipitating event."

-- Explore feelings and emotions.
+Explore feelings and emotions.
 Allow the person to vent and express his or her emotions, and actually listen.
 Don't interrupt, or tell them how to feel.
 You're not a therapist, so don't feel like you need to tell them how to solve their problem; you just need to be there for them.

-- Explore past coping attempts.
+Explore past coping attempts.
 Help them see how their current attempts at coping are ineffective, and why.
 This may be very easy for you to see but may not be for the individual in crisis.

-- Generate and explore options.
+Generate and explore options.
 Help the individual come up with alternative coping mechanisms.
 Don't tell them what to do; help them generate their own alternatives.

-- Implement an action plan.
+Implement an action plan.
 Where can they go for help?
 Why did what happened upset them, and how can this be overcome?

-The Action Plan phase is the perfect time to suggest that the individual go an see a professional, in order to continue the healing process.
+The Action Plan phase is the perfect time to suggest that the individual go and see a professional, in order to continue the healing process.
 Crisis intervention is not meant to be a long term solution; it is meant to keep an individual safe in the moment and to assist them in seeking long term care.